HewlettPackard/hpe-sd-cloud/kubernetes/helm/sd-chart/README.md

 ### How to scale up/down closed loop nodes

-The Close Loop example deploys three different provisioner pods, each one with a different purpose:
+The Closed Loop example deploys three different provisioner pods, each one with a different purpose:

  `sd-cl-asr-only`:  HPE SD Closed Loop nodes, processing only assurance requests `sd-sp`:           HPE SD nodes,processing only non-assurance requests `sd-cl`:           HPE SD Closed Loop nodes, processing all type of requests

 The default sd-cl-asr-only pod replicas is 1, if you want scale up/down the provisioner nodes you can use the following command: